demiinferno/People-Counter-Application/README.md

 While the above files are provided complete so that no additional front-end or web services work is required from you, feel free to adjust these as you see fit.
-Additionally, I provided  a video file to test your implementation, although your code should allow for other inputs, such as a single image or webcam stream.
+Additionally, I provided  a video file to test your implementation, although your code should allow for other inputs, such as a single image or webcam stream. provided with starter code for your implementation, split into two files:

+inference.py - Here, you will load the Intermediate Representation of the model, and work with the Inference Engine to actually perform inference on an input. main.py - Here, you will:
+Connect to the MQTT server
+Handle the input stream
+Use your work from inference.py to perform inference Extract the model output, and draw any necessary information on the frame (bounding boxes, semantic masks, etc.)
+Perform analysis on the output to determine the number of people in frame, time spent in frame, and the total number of people counted
+Send statistics to the MQTT server
+Send processed frame to FFmpeg